 Modern threats operate continuously, not only during office hours.
 Without monitoring and preventative controls, risks remain undetected.

-A modern IT support approach integrates security monitoring, vulnerability management and regular review processes to reduce exposure.
+A proactive support model integrates security monitoring, vulnerability management, patch oversight and regular review processes to reduce exposure.

 Downtime rarely appears as a single major outage.
 More commonly, it appears as small interruptions repeated daily: